devadvance/terminalcheatsheet/README.md

 docker run -it -p 8000:8000 testimage:v1 bash
 ```

-Another small nit: keeping the dates consistent on files and folders helps to create consistency across the guides.
-To do this, you can update the modified date to 2020-01-01.
-Within the `demo_env` folder, you can do this:
+Keeping the dates consistent on files and folders helps to create consistency across the guides.
+To do this, you can update the modified date to 2020-01-01:

 ```
 touch -mt 202001010000 *